JetBrains/intellij-ui-test-robot/README.md

     }
 }
 ```
 We can retrieve data using `RemoteRobot` with the `callJs` method.
-In this case there is a `robot` var in the context of JavaScript execution.
+In this case, there is a `robot` var in the context of JavaScript execution.
 The `robot` is an instance of extending the [`org.assertj.swing.core.Robot`](https://joel-costigliola.github.io/assertj/swing/api/org/assertj/swing/core/Robot.html) class.

-When you use the `callJs()` method of a `fixture` object, the `component` argument represents the actual UI component that was found (see Searching Components) and used to initialize the `ComponentFixture`.
+When you use the `callJs()` method of a `fixture` object, the `component` argument represents the actual UI component found (see Searching Components) and used to initialize the `ComponentFixture`.

 The `runJs` method works the same way without any return value:
 ```java